srdusr/notes/tools/ssh.md

 - (Optional) Install openssh
 `$ apt install openssh`

-- Make sure `passwd` is set for the server (root/non-root user)
+- Make sure `passwd` is set for the remote/local machine (root/non-root user)
+`# passwd` # For root
+or
+`$ passwd <username>` # For user

+- Confirm that machines are connected to the internet/LAN or via cables if possible
+- Get the IP address (recommended to get both remote and local)
+`# ip a`
+or
+`# ifconfig`
+> NOTE: Getting the correct IP address will vary in method and might require trial and error.
+A few factors to consider are whether either remote/local are in a VM and what OS is being used, example Windows would use `# ipconfig`.
+- If the remote machine is root then confirm that `PermitRootLogin yes` is set in /etc/ssh/sshd_config on the remote machine.
+If it's not, set it
+`# vim /etc/ssh/sshd_config`
+> NOTE: - Optional find and change the default line `#Port 22` to desired port, example: `Port 8022`
+- Reload the sshd daemon on the remote machine
+`# pkill sshd && /usr/bin/sshd`
+- Generate keys
+`# ssh-keygen A`
+`# ssh-keygen`
+ or
+ `$ ssh-keygen -b 4096 -t rsa`
+> NOTE: No need to enter passphrase unless desired.
+- OpenSSH has a utility to send the key remotely to either machine, only use the `-p` flag if specifying a `<port>` to use `$ ssh-copy-id -p <port> -i ~/.ssh/id_rsa.pub user@ip.address`
+> NOTE: Working out which `<port>` to use (default is usually 22) might also require trial and error dependent on remote/local configurations.
+Some commands to check current active ports: `lsof -Pi | grep ssh` and `netstat -lntu`.
+- Connect to the target machine on the local machine via ssh
+`# ssh -p <port> root@ip.address`
 - On server machine edit sshd_config
 `$ vi /etc/ssh/sshd_config`

-- Find and change the line `#Port 22` to `Port 8022`
-- Find the line `#PermitRootLogin prohibit-password` or `#PermitRootLogin yes`  and change it to `PermitRootLogin yes`.
-If it is already `PermitRootLogin yes` then don't change anything.
-- Now do `ssh-keygen -A` and then `ssh-keygen` or
- `$ ssh-keygen -b 4096 -t rsa`

-- OpenSSH has a utility to send the key remotely via either machine `$ ssh-copy-id -p 8022 -i ~/.ssh/id_rsa.pub user@ip.address`

-- Ssh into the host server machine from the local machine `$ ssh user@ip.address -p 8022`

 - - -